elahpeca/eigendecomposer/README.md

   * Diagonalized Matrix of Eigenvalues
   * Inverse Matrix of Eigenvectors
   * Reconstructed Matrix

-• Easy Installation: The application is packaged for straightforward installation, requiring no manual dependency management.
+Installation:

+The application is currently under development, and system packages are not yet available.
+Virtual environments are recommended for installation.

 1. Clone the Repository: